Malo10LeGoff/chandrikadeb7.github.io/content/jobs/Orange/index.md

 url: 'https://www.orange.com/fr/'
 ---

-- Analyze DNS logs to identify suspicious behaviors of network users
+- Analyzed DNS logs to identify suspicious behaviors of network users

-- Audit 5G vulnerabilities
+- Realized an audit on 5G vulnerabilities

 - Increase the threats' understanding in Orange Datalake